evaxliu/FindYourNeeds/docs/reflection.md

 #### Querying web services (Google Service API)

+We used Google Service API, to access google maps and locations on the maps along with adding markers.

 #### Secure data persistence (remember which pin they last tapped on)

+If you reload the app or close the app, it will show the last location the user zoomed into or moved to.

 ## Describe what changed from your original concept to your final implementation.
 Why did you make those changes from your original design vision?